NATIONAL SLOPPY JOE DAY

-Whoever brought the Sloppy Joe to the world, it was made more convenient when in 1969 Hunt’s put it in a can and called it Manwich.
+Whoever brought the Sloppy Joe to the world, Hunt’s made it more convenient in 1969.
+They put it in a can and called it Manwich.

-Today many families have their secret recipes that make their Sloppy Joes special.
+Today many families have their secret recipes that make their Sloppy Joe’s special.
 Whether it’s an unusual spice, a novel ingredient for sweetening or a homemade tomato sauce, a Sloppy Joe lends itself to originality and personality.
 A new flavor is just around the corner.
-In the south, you might come across a barbecue flavor while in the north Sloppy Joe might be a little sweeter.
-Whatever your flavor, it is certainly an all-American food holiday!
+In the south, you might come across a barbecue flavor while in the north, Sloppy Joe might be a little sweeter.
+Whatever your flavor, it is undoubtedly an all-American food holiday!

 - Whip up your favorite Sloppy Joe recipe.